 Tickets to the International Spy Museum

-Unlike the Smithsonian Museums, the International Spy Museum is not free.
+Unlike the Smithsonian Museums, the International Spy Museum is NOT free and there is an admission fee.

 That being said, there are several ways to save money on tickets!